Tropical storm Erika strengthens, heads toward Florida

 MIAMI A tropical storm watch was extended to the Dominican Republic and the Bahamas on Wednesday as Erika, the fifth named storm of the Atlantic hurricane season, closed in on the Eastern Caribbean and appeared to be heading for Florida, the U.S. National Hurricane Center said.

-Erika strengthened slightly on Wednesday and could reach hurricane status near Florida by Monday morning, the Miami-based government forecaster said, but its future intensity was uncertain due to possible wind disruption.
+Erika remained "a very disorganized storm" on Wednesday but had the potential to reach hurricane status near Florida by Monday, the Miami-based government forecaster said.

+Erika's future intensity was hard to predict and it could fall apart as it passes over land and battles disruptive winds, it added.
+Last week the season's first hurricane, Danny, was torn apart by winds and rapidly dissipated as the storm reached the Caribbean islands.

-The Florida State Emergency Operations Center was partially activated on Wednesday as officials monitored the storm.
+The Florida State Emergency Operations Center was partially activated on Wednesday as officials monitored the advancing storm.

 “We are preparing the protective and responsive measures we will need if the storm continues to develop, out of an abundance of caution,” said Director Bryan W. Koon.